dyrdadev/first-person-controller-for-unity/README.md

 1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
 2. Click "+" in the upper left corner ➜ "Add package from git URL"
-4. Enter the Git URL of the latest release: ```https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.3```.
-You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
+3. Enter the Git URL of the latest release: ```https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.3``` and click "Add"

+> You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

 ## Special Dependencies